Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 I won't comment the whole prompt, because the logic is mostly the same as in `Expert`.
 The only difference is that the task imposes other constraints.

 Essentially, we already have an "answer" (the original text), we want the network to rewrite it, throwing away the unimportant and leaving the important.
 If we just say "rewrite", the LLM (due to the statistical nature) will go into fantasies.
-For example, it will output a few abstract statements like "this text is about all good against all bad".
+For example, it will output a few abstract statements like "this text is about all good against all evil".

 Therefore, the general approach is as follows.

 1. As with `Expert`, we ask the network to outline the area of possible answers, but in `Abstractor` we need that to adjust the probabilities of the importance of the text elements.
 2. We ask the LLM to rewrite the text a few times, gradually reducing its size.
 First, to rewrite into the summaries of each paragraph, then into the theses.
-3. Then, we turn the theses back into a few statements so that we do not lose the essence of the text because of too abstract formulations.
+3. Then, we turn the theses back into a few statements for each so that we do not lose the essence of the text because of too abstract formulations.
 4. We ask the network to write an abstract based on the theses.
 5. We tell the LLM to output the helpful numbers and facts from the text.